-While there are still many open questions, such as what replaces the Lindblad master equation for couplings outsides these two limits, and whether these bounds also hold for systems with both decay and gain, our work advances our understanding of the valid descriptions of open systems and puts it on a more rigorous base. \acknowledgements We thank Man-Yat Chu and Riley Duggan for useful comments and suggestions.
+We have proven that for Lindblad evolution with only decay terms, the dynamics in the highest particle subspace can be described by a non-Hermitian Hamiltonian.

+We then calculated the exact dynamics of a simple decay model and investigated when it is well approximated by non-Hermitian dynamics in the highest particle subspace considered.
+Rather surprisingly, we find that this is only true in the weak- and singular-coupling limits where Lindbladian dynamics is already known to be valid.
+In our opinion, the fact that an accurate non-Hermitian description is so limited even for such a simple system, raises serious questions about how general such descriptions might be for more complicated systems.

+On the other hand, this finding confirms that for these decay systems, the Lindbladian in these known limits has only decay terms, consistent with expectations.
+It also means that the evolution of decay models cannot be accurately described by a Lindbladian with only decay terms anywhere else in the parameter space.

+Finally, we showed that for these bath models with a non-degenerate system Hamiltonian $H_A$, exceptional points cannot occur in the weak coupling limit.
+This has clear implications for the design of experiments that aim to identify such exceptional points.

+{\it Acknowledgements:} We thank Man-Yat Chu and Riley Duggan for useful comments and suggestions.
 We acknowledge support from the Max Planck-UBC-UTokyo Center for Quantum Materials and Canada First Research Excellence Fund (CFREF) Quantum Materials and Future Technologies Program of the Stewart Blusson Quantum Matter Institute (SBQMI), and the Natural Sciences and Engineering Research Council of Canada (NSERC).